You must have JavaScript enabled to use this website.

 About Winter Flowering Jasmine

-This jasmine has been cultivated in western China for centuries, but was only introduced to the West in 1843 by Robert Fortune.
-Fortune was a plant hunter employed by the then Horticultural Society, most particularly to collect tea plants for transport to India.
+This jasmine has been cultivated in western China for centuries, and was introduced to the West in 1843 by Robert Fortune.
+Fortune was a plant hunter employed by the then Horticultural Society and East India Company, most particularly to collect tea plants for transport to India.

 How to grow Jasminum 'Nudiflorum':